 The district court's order will further restrict abortion access, exacerbating the harmful effects from existing limitations.
 Just as Dobbs upended abortion access and led to chaos following the decision, eliminating access to mifepristone will further narrow options for care.

 CONCLUSION

-For the foregoing reasons, Amici Members of Congress respectfully request that the Court grant defendant-appellants' emergency motion to extend the sevenday administrative stay pending resolution of stay proceedings in this court, and for a stay of the district court's order pending appeal.
+For the foregoing reasons, amici Members of Congress respectfully urge this Court to reverse the district court's order.